 Mr. Pease received his J.D. cum laude from the University of Memphis, where he was Editor-in-Chief of the University of Memphis Law Review and was one of two recipients of the Dean’s Distinguished Graduate Award for the Class of 2004.
 A member of Phi Kappa Phi and Phi Delta Phi, Mr. Pease received the Sam A. Myar, Jr. Memorial Scholarship, the Cecil C. Humphreys Law Fellowship and the CALI Award for Contracts II and Securities Regulation.

 Prior to attending law school, Mr. Pease held management positions with Leggett & Platt Inc., an S&P 500 diversified manufacturing company.
 He received an M.B.A. from the University of Texas at Dallas and a B.A. in political science from the University of Georgia, where he was a member of the Defender-Advocate Society of the Student Judiciary.

 - Member of the Nashville, Tennessee and American Bar Associations

 - Member of the American Health Lawyers Association

 - Volunteer with the United Way of Metropolitan Nashville and with Preston Taylor Ministries

 - Recipient of the 2013 KraftCPAs Board Member of the Year Award presented at the 2013 Center for Nonprofit Management Salute to Excellence

-- Member and past Chair of the Board of Directors of Bridges (formerly known as League for the Deaf & Hard of Hearing/EAR Foundation); Chair of the Nominating Committee; past Chair of the Building Committee and member of the Finance Committee
+- Past Chair of the Board of Directors of Bridges (formerly known as League for the Deaf & Hard of Hearing/EAR Foundation)

 - Past chair of the Sennet Society Steering Committee of the United Way of Metropolitan Nashville